ankitmani-ui/Sorting-visualizer/README.md

-# Sorting-visualizer
+# Sorting_Visualizer

-Sorting visualizer is a UI based web app. it consists of Insertion sort, merge sort, quick sort etc.
+This project is a Web Visualization tool for sorting algorithms.